musqz/betterlockscreen-theming/README.md

 # Betterlockscreen Theme Toolkit for Mabox Linux (pl, es, en)

 This toolkit provides **user-friendly scripts** to generate, select, and apply custom Betterlockscreen themes on **Mabox Linux**.
 It integrates with Mabox’s desktop wallpaper.

+Note:
+	Need `betterlockscreen` installed and setup for Mabox.

 ---